JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-30-postgres-nosql-2.md

 ## /Relational meet Document
 you will read a lot of praise to mongodb as well as a lot of criticism, and the same will go to postgresql or relational model in general.

 among the data types supported by postgres you will find the usual ones that support text.
-The most conspicuous being `varchar`.
+The most conspicuous being `character varying aka varchar(n)`.
 You also have the bigger `text` one and you can store a json there but again it will mean only text for the db.

 enters PostgreSQL `JSON` and `JSONB` data types...

-those two types will store json files, but now, those files have meaning for postgres and you will get a few things out of the box.
+those two types will store json strings, but now, those text strings will have meaning for postgres and you will get a few things out of the box.
 One of them is grammar checking.
 If you try to store an incorrectly constructed json, postgres will let you know.

 check this:
 ```sql